Using the F Pattern will get you an A on your Website Conversions

 First, you need to understand that our eyes can scan content in a matter of seconds.
-We have learned that scanning websites allows us to find information faster.
+We have learned that scanning websites allow us to find information faster.
 Second, you need to understand how we have trained or been trained to scan that content.

 The typical user scans across the top of a page which is often where headlines and important data is located.
-Next the eyes scan down the left side of the page looking at bullet points, sub-headers, menu options, etc. Finally the eyes scan across the page more in the midpoint to look at what should be important aspects.
+Next, the eyes scan down the left side of the page looking at bullet points, sub-headers, menu options, etc. Finally, the eyes scan across the page more in the midpoint to look at what should be important aspects.

 Heat maps have been used in numerous studies to track eye movements supporting this common method we as humans use to absorb website data.
-Of course we call it an “F Pattern” because that is the most relatable shape to the pattern however the shape is not always exact.
+Of course, we call it an “F Pattern” because that is the most relatable shape to the pattern however the shape is not always exact.

-In the Western world we learn to read from left to right, so the top line of the F Pattern makes perfect sense.
-Since websites are often segmented in their layout the rest of the pattern also is logical as the eyes begin a scan to find desired information.
+In the Western world, we learn to read from left to right, so the top line of the F Pattern makes perfect sense.
+Since websites are often segmented in their layout the rest of the pattern also is logical as the eyes begin a scan to find the desired information.
 Again, as we learned to read from left to right, scanning down the left side for information makes sense; we will naturally spend more time on the left side of the page.
 Then when something is found it is investigated with the final result being a pattern similar to the shape of a capital letter “F”.

 How do you turn a pattern into conversions?